StarGate01/chrzwatch-firmware/README.md

 ### Library credits and modifications

+All modified libraries have been or will be published to https://platformio.org .

  - ARM Mbed RTOS and API: https://os.mbed.com/
    - Hot-patch Nordic BLE driver to support deep sleep
    - Hot-patch NRF52 linker memory map to support crash dump retention